pkottenbreit/cs207/README.md

 We implemented the first two solutions, but used the BBI-32 board in the final package to eliminate the need to install and run software on the gaming computer.

-Please refer to the appendix for our final wiring design, which is dead simple as it involves bridging the 31 inputs between 1 of the 32 pins on the BBI-32 and GND.
+Please refer to Appendix 1 for our final wiring design, which is dead simple as it involves bridging the 31 inputs between 1 of the 32 pins on the BBI-32 and GND.

 Additionally, it should be noted that we went above and beyond what is expected for the presentation component of our project, and used a laser CNC machine to fabricate custom-designed wooden panels to house our controller.